webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 ###Apache2 Web-server

-The OpenVDM web-application is served by the Warehouse via the Apache2 Web-Server
+The OpenVDM - Port Office web-application is served by the Warehouse via the Apache2 Web-Server

 Apache2 is installed by Xubuntu by default but an Apache2 module must be enabled.
 To enable the additional module open a terminal window and type: